Risk Factors Dashboard

 We embrace the diversity of our employees, customers, vendors, suppliers, stakeholders and consumers, including their unique backgrounds, experiences, skills and talents.
 Everyone is valued and appreciated for their distinct contributions to the growth and sustainability of our business.

-Equal Opportunity Employment is a fundamental principle of our Company, where employment and applications for employment are evaluated based upon a person’s capabilities and qualifications without discrimination based on actual or perceived race, color, religion, sex, age, national origin, disability, genetic information, marital status, veteran status, sexual orientation, or any other protected characteristic as established by applicable local, state, federal or international laws.
+Equal Opportunity Employment is a fundamental principle of AZZ, where employment and applications for employment are evaluated based upon a person’s capabilities and qualifications without discrimination based on actual or perceived race, color, religion, sex, age, national origin, disability, genetic information, marital status, veteran status, sexual orientation, or any other protected characteristic as established by applicable local, state, federal or international laws.
+This principle is incorporated into each of our policies and procedures relating to recruitment, hiring, promotions, compensation, benefits, discipline, termination and all of our terms and conditions of employment.
 This principle is incorporated into each of the Company's policies and procedures relating to recruitment, hiring, promotions, compensation, benefits, discipline, termination and all of AZZ’s other terms and conditions of employment.
 We seek to continuously improve our hiring, development, advancement and retention of diverse talent and our overall diversity representation.

 Employee Compensation and Benefits

 We are committed to paying our employees competitive and fair compensation that is commensurate with their position and performance and is competitive in the markets in which they work.
 We conduct regular surveys of the market rates for jobs to ensure that our compensation is competitive.
+We offer annual merit-based increases, as well as annual short- and long-term incentive packages that are aligned with our vision and key business objectives and are intended to motivate strong performance.
 We offer annual merit-based increases, as well as annual short- and long-term incentive packages that are aligned with the Company’s vision and key business objectives and are intended to motivate strong performance.

 We believe our employees are critical to the success of our business and we structure our benefits package to attract and retain a highly talented and engaged workforce.
 We are continuously evolving our programs to adapt to our employees’ and their family’s needs, and to provide comprehensive health, wellness and quality of life coverage.
 Our programs vary by location, but most include the following benefits: